lvella/libflatview/README.md

    resource.
 Using this library, file descriptors are only open for a shot time when the file is being mapped.
 File mappings are a per process resource that doesn't interfere with the rest of the system.
- - IO transparently becomes asynchronous - I think this is huge for file ⇔ network applications.
+ - IO transparently becomes asynchronous - I think this is a huge benefit for file ⇔ network applications.
 File reads and writes via common system calls are synchronous.
 There are asynchronous APIs, but unless you are a database software engineer, you probably never used them.
 Hardly any of the commonly used asynchronous frameworks exposes asynchronous file IO consistently (`libuv` can only do asynchronous file IO under Linux if `io_uring` is